AdobeDocs/campaign-web.en/help/v8/push/content-push.md

 description: Learn how to design a push notification delivery with Adobe Campaign Web
 exl-id: 031bc38a-2435-4468-8ee6-3bcf1132da55
 ---
-The provided content has been reviewed and formatted according to the specified rules.
-Below is the updated documentation:

----

 # Design a push delivery {#content-push}